jankaszel/hyperwell-thesis/chapters/discussion.md

 [^ipfs-opera]: Opera for Android recently introduced support for IPFS URLs: <https://blog.ipfs.io/2020-03-30-ipfs-in-opera-for-android/>.
 While the proposed solution involved directing requests of IPFS URLs to the official IPFS gateway, other browser vendors include actual implementations of the protocols used, such as Beaker does with the Dat protocol: <https://beakerbrowser.com/>.

 ## Hyperwell, Hyperbetter {#sec:discussion:implementation}

+_TODO:_ While the second architecture proved itself stable during testing, it lacks features such as many features that local-first applications require---most notably, encryption, privacy, and security.
+While this is partly due to the work-in-progress of underlying technology, a polished system is expected to provide these and hence, the Hyperwell technology is subject to future enhancements.

 TODO.